 Good ol’ Rover… always holding Red on a steady course.
 Well, most of the time.

-Banjo Gordy Premium Member over 1 year ago
+Banjo Gordy Premium Member about 2 years ago

 Before TV in the early 40s we listened to radio shows.
 I like the 15 minute late afternoon adventure broadcasts with sound effects & used my imagination.